Alternative school: Canada

 In Canada, local school boards choose whether or not they wish to have alternative schools and how they are operated.
 The alternative schools may include multi-age groupings, integrated curriculum or holistic learning, parental involvement, and descriptive reports rather than grades.
 Some school systems provide alternative education streams within the state schools.

 In Canada, schools for children who are having difficulty in a traditional secondary school setting are known as alternate schools.

+France

+In French secondary education, alternative middle schools (collèges) and high schools (lycées) are referred to respectively by the terms collège expérimental and lycée expérimental.
+These schools employ a range of non-traditional teaching and learning methods, including dividing the school day into disciplinary classes and classes that support creativity and individual growth, and the removal of the traditional headmaster role.
+Many of these schools cater partially or fully to students with learning or behaviour difficulties.
+Towns in France that have a collège expérimental or a lycée expérimental include Bordeaux (Collège Clisthène), Hérouville-Saint-Clair (Collège lycée expérimental d'Hérouville-Saint-Clair) and La Ciotat.